 Bank Levy Release

-If you fail to reach an arrangement within the 30 days of notice from the IRS, the bank levy will take effect.
-The funds in your account will be frozen and set aside by the bank for 21 days.
-On the 22nd day, the bank sends the frozen funds to the IRS.
+If you fail to reach an arrangement within the 30 days of notice from the IRS, they will begin to levy your assets.
+In many cases, this begins with a bank levy.
+The funds in your bank account will be frozen and set aside by your bank for 21 days.
+On the 22nd day, the bank will send the frozen funds to the IRS.

 It’s extremely important that you take action in this 21-day period and seek out a bank levy release.
-You can resolve this by contacting a tax professional or the IRS directly.
+You can stop tax levy and resolve this by contacting a tax professional or the IRS directly.
 Getting a bank levy release is difficult but not impossible.
 Once the 21 day period is over and the IRS has confiscated your funds, it is incredibly difficult to get them back.
 Don’t wait until the last day to seek out a bank levy release with the help of a tax professional, as working with the IRS can take time.

 How to Stop an IRS Levy